 Fasting Blood Glucose Test for Diabetes

 An unhealthy diet, an ageing population, and a sedentary lifestyle have caused the number of diabetics in Singapore to rise over the years.
-Diabetes is a silent, chronic disease and, if not managed well, can deteriorate steadily to cause devastating complications such as blindness, nerve damage, kidney failure, heart disease and limb amputation.
-Studies show that about half of patients already have diabetes-related complications at the time of diagnosis.
+Diabetes is a silent and chronic disease.
+If not managed well, it can cause devastating complications such as blindness, nerve damage, kidney failure, heart disease and limb amputation.
+Studies show that about 50 per cent of all diabetics already have diabetes-related complications at the time of diagnosis.

 Fasting Lipid Blood Test for High Cholesterol

 Maintaining healthy cholesterol levels reduce your risk of heart disease and stroke.
-Getting your cholesterol levels checked becomes more important as you get older, as the risk of these conditions increases with age.
+Getting your cholesterol levels checked becomes more important as you get older, as the risk of getting heart disease and stroke increases with age.